SoumyaThoutam/ThoutamSoumya.github.io/README.md

 ## Introduction

-<p>This website I have built is my personal website which highlights about me and my professional background. </p>
+<p>This is my personal website which highlights about me and my professional background. </p>

 This is a single page website, which has different sections namely ```About Me```, ```Work```, ```Projects```, ```Contact```, ```Resume```.